 Sea Vancouver provides rapid access to all that Vancouver’s waterfront has to offer.
-Their open-air watercraft cruise the Inner Harbour before racing across the Burrard Inlet.
+Their open-air watercraft cruise through English Bay before racing across the Burrard Inlet.

 In true comfort and style, our crew is excited to explore the local waters in search of the majestic wildlife that floods the local waters here in the summer months.